-The project shall work out a generic set of algorithms that can treat device physics for both small and medium scale structures.
+The project shall work out a set of algorithms that can treat the device physics for medium and small structures in a unified manner.

 Charge Transport based on First Principles Electronic Structure Codes

 User friendly and openly distributed electronic structure codes and the ever increasing computer power now make the calculation of band structures even for relatively complex materials more and more straightforward.